Diagnosis of Dry Eyes

 Depending on the severity and the cause of your dry eyes, we may recommend a number of different treatment options.

-If you have mild or even moderate dry eyes, the first course of treatment may be to use unpreserved artificial tears.
-The selection of the exact type of artificial tear drop is important.
-Depending on the nature of your tear film deficiency, we may have you use a specific type of artificial tear that has different characteristics in terms of salt content and viscosity.
-For patients with severe dry eyes we offer serum tears at our office for purchase.
-The process for serum tears includes drawing a tube of your blood, centrifuging it to separate the red blood cells from the plasma and finally mixing the plasma with artificial tears.
+If you have mild to moderate dry eyes, the first course of treatment is to use non-preserved artificial tears.
+The selection of this artificial tear drop is important.
+Depending on the specific nature of your tear film deficiency, we may suggest different types of artificial tears, each with different levels of salt content and viscosity.
+For patients with severe dry eyes, we offer serum tears at our office.
+The process for serum tears includes drawing a tube of your blood and then separating the red blood cells from the plasma.
+We will then mix the plasma with artificial tears.
 Many patients with severe dry eyes find relief and improvement in their symptoms.

-Even with the above treatment options, there are some patients that may not respond as well as we would like due to some underlying low-grade inflammatory or infectious process.
-In these cases it may be necessary to also prescribe an oral antibiotic such as doxycycline or an anti-inflammatory eye drop such as a steroid eye drop.
+Even with the above treatment options, there are some patients that may not respond as well as we would like.
+This is due to some underlying low-grade inflammatory or infectious process.
+In these cases, it may be necessary to also prescribe an oral antibiotic or anti-inflammatory eye drop.

-As you can see, the diagnosis and treatment of dry eyes is complex and requires patience and persistence on the part of the eye doctor and the patient.
+As you can see, the diagnosis and treatment of dry eyes is complex.
 With careful diagnosis and a systematic therapeutic approach, sufferers of dry eye syndrome can most often experience considerable improvement.